aaronbloomfield/ics/hws/hw-buffer.md

 This assignment has five parts (or tasks), and are meant to be done in order, as that will help guide you through the assignment.
 In any case, be sure to do task 5 -- a brief write-up -- as that will help us tell how far you got in the assignment.

+Please read the write-up section, as that describes the screen shots that you need to take.
+It will be *FAR* easier to take them as you are developing the code, rather than having to go back afterward to get the screenshots.

 #### Getting stuck?

 There are many parts of this assignment where it is easy to get stuck.
 You can look at the troubleshooting section, and the end of this page, for some hints.
 We provide a *lot* of details in each section -- try reading through those again.
 We know it's a lot to read (and to read repeatedly), but one can easily miss something the first time (or two) through it.